Paint

 Performance

-- Use dynamic functions: For frequently changing values, use functions in
+- Use dynamic functions: For frequently changing values, use

--- Good: Function is called automatically
+-- Good: Function is called at render time

-builder:add_string("HP", function()
+builder:add_labeled("HP", function()

 return combat:current_health() .. "/" .. combat:max_health()